Carol Lara

-Caroliny Lara da Silva Azevedo (born 13 August 2003), known as Carol Lara or just Carol, is a Brazilian professional footballer who plays for Santos.
-Mainly a forward, she can also play as a left-back.
+Caroliny Lara da Silva Azevedo (born 13 August 2003), known as Carol Lara or just Carol, is a Brazilian professional footballer who plays as either a right-back or a winger for Santos.

 Club career

 Carol was born in Conselheiro Lafaiete, Minas Gerais, and joined América Mineiro in 2019 after playing for amateur clubs in her hometown.
 She made her senior debut in the 2020 season, and renewed her contract with Coelho on 19 July 2021.

 Ahead of the 2023 season, Carol moved to Red Bull Bragantino.
 On 27 November of that year, after winning the Campeonato Brasileiro de Futebol Feminino Série A2, she left the club.

 On 17 January 2024, Carol was announced at Santos on a two-year contract.

 International career

 Carol represented Brazil at under-20 level in the 2022 South American Under-20 Women's Football Championship.